Taxi and private hire vehicles

 Frequently Asked Questions

-Can taxis and private hire vehicle transport passengers of ill health in and out of hospital?
+Can taxi and private hire vehicle transport passengers of ill health in and out of hospital?

 Yes, but individuals should not use taxis or private hire vehicle if: